webgpu/webgpufundamentals/webgpu/lessons/webgpu-transparency.md

   });
 ```

-We the bindGroupLayout created, we can use it to make bindGroups.
+With the bindGroupLayout created, we can use it to make bindGroups.

 ```js
   const sampler = device.createSampler({